BottomTime/bottomtime-total/terraform/README.md

 - `smtpPassword` - Password used to authenticate with the SMTP server.
 - `smtpUsername` - Username used to authenticate with the SMTP server.
 - `stripeSdkKey` - Stripe SDK key (secret key) used to access Stripe APIs.
+- `stripeWebhookSecret` - Stripe webhook signing secret used for verifying webhook requests.

 > :exclamation: Make a note of the name of the secret.
 You will need to provide it in your environment's configuration later.